Unique Colorado Destination

 The heart of the Rocky Mountains spans the state north to south, and is home to the highest elevated cities and towns in the country, which feature over two dozen ski resorts.
 This region is Colorado’s gem for world-famous ski areas, mountain lifestyle, and activities.

-The Rockies Playground, recently named by the Colorado Tourism Office, is the most central region of the Rocky Mountains and includes some of Colorado's most famous resort towns.
+The Rockies Playground, recently named by the Colorado Tourism Office, is the most central region of the Rocky Mountains and includes some of Colorado’s most famous resort towns.
 Due to their close proximity and popularity as ski resorts, the name was chosen to appeal to potential tourists.
-A sample of towns in this region includes: Vail, Aspen, Breckenridge, Winter Park, Glenwood Springs, Dillon and Leadville.
+This region’s towns include Vail, Aspen, Breckenridge, Winter Park, Glenwood Springs, Dillon and Leadville.
 However, significant resort towns lie north and south of the playground region, including Steamboat Springs in north-central Colorado.
 Resort towns in south-central Colorado include: Crested Butte, Monarch, Del Norte, Powderhorn and Wolf Creek.
 The Central Mountains region captures almost all of the mountain towns north to south, aside from Telluride and Durango.

 All of which include amazing mountain scenery, wildlife, trail systems, nearby camping and towns.
 From north to south:

 Steamboat Springs, a ski town.
 A large area with a variety of mountain attractions.

 The Rockies Playground, many ski resort towns.
 Engulfed in mountain recreation.

 The Royal Gorge attraction.
 This area is rich with wilderness, fourteeners, Backpacking, Camping…More on recreation.